Stupp–Oxenrider Farm

-Stupp–Oxenrider Farm is a historic farm complex and national historic district located in North Heidelberg Township, Berks County, Pennsylvania.
-It has nine contributing buildings, one contributing site, and four contributing structures.
+The Stupp–Oxenrider Farm is an historic, American farm complex and national historic district that is located in North Heidelberg Township, Berks County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1992.

+History and architectural features

+This district has nine contributing buildings, one contributing site, and four contributing structures.
 They include a 2 1/2-story, log Swiss bank house (c.
-1784); 2-story, log, tenant / grandfather's house (c.
-1790); and frame Pennsylvania bank barn (c.
+1784), a two-story, log, tenant/grandfather's house (c.
+1790), and a frame Pennsylvania bank barn (c.
 1850).
-The remaining buildings include a stone summer kitchen / butcher house, smokehouse, blacksmith's shop, wagon shed, milk house, and privy.
-The contributing structures are a chicken house, brooder house, pole shed, and roofed spring.
+The remaining buildings include a stone summer kitchen/butcher house, a smokehouse, a blacksmith's shop, a wagon shed, a milk house, and an privy.
+The contributing structures are a chicken house, a brooder house, a pole shed, and a roofed spring.
 The contributing site is a limestone quarry.

 The original owners of the farm were ethnic German Swiss Mennonites.
 It was listed on the National Register of Historic Places in 1992.